openziti/ziti-doc/docfx_project/ziti/metrics/prometheus.md

 ```

-# Examples
+## Examples

-## Setup Metrics Authentication
+### Setup Metrics Authentication

 In this example you will:
 1. Create a new cert and signing request
 1. Sign the key
-1. Add the key into your Ziti controller configuration
+1. Add the key into your Ziti Controller configuration
 1. Add the key to your prometheus scrape config

-### Create a cert for metric scraping
+#### Create a cert for metric scraping

 ```
 # Create the certificate and signing request
-openssl req  -new  -newkey rsa:2048  -nodes  -keyout /tmp/prom-client.key  -out /tmp/prom-client.csr
+openssl req  -new  -newkey rsa:2048  -nodes  -keyout prom-client.key  -out prom-client.csr

 # Process the cert signing signing request.
 This cert will be good for 10 years.
-openssl  x509  -req  -days 3650 -in /tmp/prom-client.csr  -signkey /tmp/prom-client.key  -out /tmp/prom-client.crt
+openssl  x509  -req  -days 3650 -in /tmp/prom-client.csr  -signkey prom-client.key  -out prom-client.crt
 ```

-### Add the cert to Ziti
+#### Add the Cert to Ziti

 Open your ziti configuration file and set up the metrics api binding as shown in the `Authentication` section above.

 Some common things to watch out for:
-* *The certificate needs to be wrapped in double-quotes*
-* Indentation doesn't matter, but it's easier to read if it's indented under the `pem` key
-* The Ziti controller will need to be restarted after editing the configuration file
+* The Ziti Controller will need to be restarted after editing the configuration file

 Best practices is to use a separate metrics listener that is only accessible from Prometheus.
 This configuration will expose the `metrics/` on the loopback address, port 2112.